ge0rgemm/ge0rgemm.github.io/README.md

 ### Custom style changes

 If you wish to add custom styling through SCSS or CSS, you can add or edit \_sass/main.scss.

-### Custom domains with Github Pages

-Follow this simple guide: https://medium.com/@xiang_zhou/how-to-add-custom-domain-to-your-jekyll-blog-provided-that-you-built-your-site-using-github-6e1c8bf20afe

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/andrewhwanpark/brutalist-blog.

-## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).